Aurangabad: History

-In 1724, Asaf Jah, a Mughal general and Nizam al-Mulk in the Deccan region, decided to secede from the crumbling Mughal Empire, with the intention of founding his own dynasty in the Deccan.
-Aurangabad continued to be politically and culturally significant for the next 40 years as capital of Asaf Jah's new dominion, until his son and successor Nizam Ali Khan Asaf Jah II transferred the capital to Hyderabad in 1763.
+In 1724, Asaf Jah, a Mughal general and Nizam al-Mulk of the Deccan region, decided to secede from the crumbling Mughal Empire, with the intention of founding his own dynasty in the Deccan.
+Aurangabad continued to be politically and culturally significant for the next 40 years as the capital of Asaf Jah's new dominion, until his son and successor, Nizam Ali Khan Asaf Jah II, transferred the capital to Hyderabad in 1763.
 The loss of Aurangabad's privileged position led to a period of economic decline; by the beginning of the 19th century, the city had become notably underpopulated, leading to the crippling of its administration, and its buildings were in decay.
 However, Aurangabad would continue to be important as the "second city" of the Nizam's dominions for the remainder of the polity's lifetime.

 In 1816, the British established a cantonment outside Aurangabad (as they did in other parts of the Nizam's dominions), but were discouraged from entering the city proper by the Nizam's officials.
 As a princely state under British suzerainty, the Nizam's Hyderabad State was quasi-autonomous, meaning that Aurangabad's culture was somewhat free of colonial influence.

 Aurangabad began to industrialise in the late 19th century, with the city's first cotton mill being opened in 1889.
 The population of the city was 30,000 in 1881, growing to 36,000 over the next two decades.
 Aurangabad was particularly affected by Deccan famines in 1899-1900, 1918, and 1920, causing surges in crime.

+In 1903, the British and the Nizam signed a treaty to train the Nizam's army, and it was decided to establish a proper cantonment.
+Today the cantonment is spread across 2584 acre, with a civilian population of 19,274 per the 2001 census.

 Following Indian independence, Hyderabad State was annexed into the Indian Union in 1948, and consequently Aurangabad became a part of the Indian Union's Hyderabad State.
 In 1956, it passed into the newly formed bilingual Bombay State, and in 1960 it became a part of Maharashtra state.

-Bal Thackeray in 1988 proposed the city to be renamed as Sambhajinagar.
-The local governing body i.e., City Corporation passed a resolution on name change in 1995.
+Bal Thackeray in 1988 proposed the city be renamed as Sambhajinagar.
+The local governing body, the City Corporation passed a resolution on the name change in 1995.
 On 29 June 2022, the Shiv Sena-led Maharashtra cabinet approved the renaming of Aurangabad to Sambhaji Nagar, after Sambhaji Bhosale, second Chhatrapati of the Maratha Empire.

 Geography

 The co-ordinates for Aurangabad are N 19° 53' 47" – E 75° 23' 54".
-The city is surrounded by hills on all directions.
+The city is surrounded by the Ajanta mountain range in all directions.